rahul2983/what-should-i-code/README.md

 - Double-tap to copy
 - Add to Home Screen functionality
 - Optimized touch targets and mobile UI

+## 🔄 Data Management

+The app uses local browser storage for:

+- Saving your favorite project ideas
+- Tracking your recently viewed ideas history
+- All data is stored locally on your device
+- Clear your browsing history with one click
+- Your data is never sent to a server

 ## 🖥️ Local Development